fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 - **From a language framework perspective:** The existing Agent frameworks are primarily within the Python ecosystem, JavaScript lacks an ecosystem for Agent Workflow orchestration and scheduling, which will hinder developers in creating Agent applications.

-- **From the perspective of language development perspective:** Programming languages are gradually evolving into a hybrid of natural and logical languages, making them increasingly easier to learn.
+- **From a language development perspective:** Programming languages are gradually evolving into a hybrid of natural and logical languages, making them increasingly easier to learn.
 Languages in the form of GenAIScript will become the entry-level and production-grade languages for the next generation of computer engineers.

 - **From the user perspective:** Users will utilize a new generation of AI user interfaces.
 AI-generated GenUI will provide personalized UIs for users, and the creation of these personalized UIs relies on HTML and JavaScript.